Brixton’s Traid has always been ahead of the trend, upcycling clothes since July 2013. Simone Richardson dropped in

 “I like to take something that no one wants any more and give it a second life.
 I try to do it for myself, to create new out of things that already exist.
 I never go out and buy fabrics.”

-Francesco Colucci (right) moved from Italy ten years ago after training in fine arts and has been doing the window dressing at Traid Brixton ever since.
+Francesco Colucci (left) moved from Italy ten years ago after training in fine arts and has been doing the window dressing at Traid Brixton ever since.

 “The part that I love most about my job is how I translate my ideas in the final result,” he says.
 “I make use of garments, accessories and objects that I found in the shop.”